 Note that it takes up to 24 hours to enable your first live stream, so start the process at least one day before you plan to go live.
 When it’s ready, you can begin live streaming immediately.

-How to live stream on Youtube: 3 ways
+How to live stream on YouTube: 3 ways

 Method #1: Live stream on mobile

 Mobile is a popular option for vlogging and short live video updates.
-Keep in mind, however, that you’ll need at least 1,000 subscribers in order to go live on mobile.
+Keep in mind, however, that you’ll need at least 1,000 subscribers to go live on mobile.
 Here’s how to live stream from your phone:

 Navigate to your YouTube channel by opening the YouTube app on your phone or tablet.